Radicalization

 Foreign Fighters

-The Qatari government is “concerned” that foreign fighters could use Doha’s international airport as a hub to and from Syria, according to the U.S. State Department.
+The Qatari government had in the past been “concerned” that foreign fighters could use Doha’s international airport as a hub to and from Syria, according to the U.S. State Department.
 Qatar has not been a major source of foreign fighters abroad.
 As of December 2015, the Soufan Group estimated that fewer than a dozen Qataris had joined the fighting in Syria and Iraq.
 According to the Institute for Economics & Peace’s 2015 Terrorism Index, only 15 Qatari nationals had joined the fighting in Syria and Iraq.
 (Sources: U.S. Department of State, Soufan Group, Institute for Economics and Peace, Jamestown Foundation)

 Individual Qataris have been tied to terrorist plots abroad.
 For example, a Saudi court sentenced a Qatari man to 30 years in prison in 2014 for heading a group of 13 alleged terrorists, including 11 Saudis and one Afghan.
 According to the court, the group used Saudi territory “to form a terrorist cell seeking to carry out a terrorist operation in the state of Qatar against American forces….”
 The court ordered the Qatari to be deported back to Qatar after his prison sentence.
 (Source: Reuters)